Subhajit-Bera/MongoDB---Mongoose-for-Beginners/README.md

 After that install it.

-For Starting MongoDB:
+For Starting MongoDB:</br>
-1.go to terminal type mongod -> now the terminal is connected to server 2.go to another tab of the terminal type mongo -> to connect to mongo shell
+1.go to terminal type mongod -> now the terminal is connected to server</br>
+2.go to another tab of the terminal type mongo -> to connect to mongo shell</br>

 If MongoDB version is above 5 then mongo command will not run.We have to download mongo shell seperately.